tgelder7/L3U15A2/README.md

 ### **an on-line application form**
-n/a

 ### **links to web development courses**
-I have included one link to a web development course.
+I have included links to different web development courses these include
+- Coursera
+- Code Academy
+- IT Online Learning
+with all of these links i have added i also wrote a description underneath each of them,